MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ExchangeSearch.md

 ```

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the mailbox that you want to test Exchange Search against.
-If this parameter isn't specified, the System Attendant mailbox is used.
-The Identity and MailboxDatabase parameters can't be used together.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Identity parameter specifies the mailbox that you want to test Exchange Search against.

 ```yaml
 Type: MailboxIdParameter